-In Rhode Island, you do not lose your eligibility for compensation even if you are partly at fault for the accident.
+In Rhode Island, you do not lose your eligibility for compensation even if you are partly at fault.
 Rhode Island follows what is called the “pure comparative fault rule.”
 This means that you may be able to recover compensation from another driver or other negligent party, so long as their negligence contributed to the accident – even if you were also negligent.
 However, the amount of compensation you receive will be reduced by your percentage of fault.

 For example, assume you are found to be 25 percent responsible for the crash, and the other driver was 75 percent at fault.
 If you suffered $10,000 in damages, your award would be reduced by 25 percent, or $2,500, meaning you could recover $7,500 in this example.

-It is important to discuss your case with an experienced Rhode Island personal injury attorney at Marasco & Nesselbush, LLP, even if you think you may be partly to blame for the crash.
+It is important to discuss your case with the team at Marasco & Nesselbush even if you think you may be partly at fault.
 All of the facts related to the cause of a crash are usually not apparent in the immediate chaos that follows.
 A full investigation may show that you were not actually to blame.
-Even if you had some degree of responsibility for the accident, you may still be entitled to recover compensation from the other at-fault parties.
+Even if you had some degree of responsibility, you may still be entitled to recover compensation from the other at-fault parties.

-You can afford to work with an experienced attorney at Marasco & Nesselbush.
-That’s because we charge nothing for initial consultations and claim reviews, and we handle personal injury claims on a contingency fee basis.
+You can afford help from Marasco & Nesselbush.
+That’s because we charge nothing for initial consultations and claim reviews, and we handle injury claims on a contingency fee basis.
 This means that if we agree to take on your case, we charge no upfront fees.
-Our attorneys get paid only if we recover compensation for you on your claim.
+We get paid only if we recover compensation for you.
 An agreed-upon percentage would be deducted from your final settlement or court award.
 If no compensation is recovered, you owe us nothing for our legal services.

 You may be entitled to recover compensation for your loss through a wrongful death claim.
 Rhode Island law allows certain family members to recover damages when they lose a relative in an accident caused by someone else’s negligence, such as that of a drunk driver.